Symplectic foliated fillings of sphere cotangent bundles: Model fillings

 It remains to modify the two-form $\om_{pre}$ to make it non-degenerate in the base direction.
 Unlike the compact case, we cannot add a large multiple of a symplectic form on the base.
 Instead, we carry out an {\em inflation} argument, wherein we add a base area form where needed and adjust it elsewhere so that the form is not disturbed outside a compact set.
 We assume that the compact set $K$ (from \eqref{eq:ends}) is $\{|p_1| \leq R\} \cap \{|p_2| \leq R\}$.
 Recall that $\om_B=dq_2 \wedge dp_2$.
 Let $\eta_1:\R \to [-c_1,1]$ be a compactly supported function that is $1$ on $[-R,R]$, and $\int_\R \eta_1(s)ds=0$.
 The constant $c_1>0$ is small and is to be determined.
 Then, there is a compactly supported function $f:\R\to \R$ such that $df=\eta_1(p_1)dp_1$.
 Secondly, define a compactly supported cut-off function $\eta_2:\R \to [0,1]$ that is $1$ on $[-R,R]$, and $|\eta_2'|<c_2$ where $c_2$ is a small constant that will be determined later.
 Define a form

 The form $\om-\om_{pre}$ is compactly supported.
 We now determine the constants $C$, $c_1$ and $c_2$ so that $\om$ is symplectic.
 The constant $C$ is chosen large enough so that $\om_{pre}+C\om_B$ is symplectic on the compact set $\{|p_1| \leq R, |p_2|\leq R\}$.
 This can be done because $\om_{pre}$ is symplectic in the fiber direction.
 The constants $c_1$, $c_2$ are chosen so as not to disturb the non-degeneracy of the standard symplectic form on $X\bs K$.
 In particular, we choose $c_1<\frac 1 {10C}$ to control the last term in \eqref{eq:inflate}.
 This fixes $f$.
 Then, we choose $c_2<1/(10C\Mod{f}_{L^\infty})$ to control the second to last term in \eqref{eq:inflate}. \end{proof} \begin{remark} For a $[0,1]$-family of symplectic Lefschetz data, there is a family $\{X_t\}_{t \in [0,1]}$ of Lefschetz fibrations, where each element of the family is standard in the non-compact ends.
-The proof is the same as the proof of Proposition \ref{prop:exist}. \end{remark} \begin{proposition} Suppose $\pi_k:(X_k,\om_k) \to (\R \times A,\F_{ah})$ ($k=0,1$) are simple symplectic Lefschetz fibrations with fiber $F=\R \times \bS^1$ and identification of ends $i_k$, and of the same combinatorial type.
-Then, they are symplectic deformation equivalent.
-That is, there is a diffeomorphism $\phi:X_0 \to X_1$ that satisfies \begin{enumerate} \item $i_1\circ \phi = i_0$ wherever $i_0$ and $i_1$ are defined. \item There is a family of symplectic forms $\{\ol \om_t: t \in [0,1]\}$ on $X_0$ such that $\ol \om_0=\om_0$, $\ol \om_1=\phi^*\om_1$, and $\ol \om_t|_\F$ is $t$-independent outside a compact subset of $X_0$. \end{enumerate} \end{proposition} \begin{proof} We first prove the result assuming that $X_0$ and $X_1$ have the same symplectic Lefschetz data.
-In that case, there is a diffeomorphism $\phi:X_0 \to X_1$ satisfying the first condition in the proposition and $\pi_1 \circ \phi=\pi_0$.
-By a parametric Moser argument, we can deform $\phi$, so that it is additionally a symplectomorphism on fibers.
+The proof is the same as the proof of Proposition \ref{prop:exist}. \end{remark} \begin{proposition} Suppose $\pi_k:(X_k,\om_k) \to (\R \times A^2,\F_{ah})$ ($k=0,1$) are simple strong symplectic foliated Lefschetz fibrations with fiber $F=\R \times \bS^1$ and identification of ends $i_k$, and of the same combinatorial type.
+Then, they are strong symplectic deformation equivalent.
+That is, there is a diffeomorphism $\phi:X_0 \to X_1$ that satisfies \begin{enumerate} \item $i_1\circ \phi = i_0$ wherever $i_0$ and $i_1$ are defined. \item There is a family of strong symplectic forms $\{\ol \om_t: t \in [0,1]\}$ on $X_0$ such that $\ol \om_0=\om_0$, $\ol \om_1=\phi^*\om_1$, and $\ol \om_t|_\F$ is $t$-independent outside a compact subset of $X_0$. \end{enumerate} \end{proposition} \begin{proof} We first prove the result assuming that $X_0$ and $X_1$ have the same symplectic Lefschetz data.
+Then, by Proposition \ref{prop:sm} \eqref{part:sm2}, there is a diffeomorphism $\phi:X_0 \to X_1$ satisfying the first condition in the proposition and $\pi_1 \circ \phi=\pi_0$.
+By a parametric Moser argument \cite[Theorem 7.4]{lsg}, we can deform $\phi$, so that it is additionally a symplectomorphism on fibers.
 We remark that to apply the Moser argument on singular fibers, we use the fact that the levels of the singular values match in $X_0$ and $X_1$.
+For any $t \in [0,1]$, the two-form $(1-t)\om_0 + t\phi^*\om_1$ is non-degenerate in the fiber direction, but may not be non-degenerate in the leaf tangent space $T\F$.
+For a large enough constant $C>0$,